Table of Contents

-Here are twelve raking leaves safety tips I encourage my patients to follow — especially those with osteoporosis, osteopenia, or low back pain.
+Here are twelve safety tips for raking leaves.
+When fall arrives and the leaves accumulate in the yard, I encourage my patients to follow these tips — especially those with osteoporosis, osteopenia, or low back pain.

 - Make a point of knowing where you are and what is around you so that you can walk backwards safely without tripping and falling.